-For the past several years, I’ve lived with my smugly good-looking twin Paul, who writes military science fiction and refuses to talk about his military service because he can’t.
-(His bio is below the line break.)
+I’m physically disabled, and I currently live with my smugly good-looking twin Paul, who writes military science fiction and refuses to talk about his military service because he can’t.
 Sometimes Paul and I collaborate on stories, and sometimes I just edit whatever he writes.
 It’s worked out rather well so far.

-My list of non-writing-related jobs from the past includes librarian, art model, high school teacher, science lab gofer… Although I have no spouse or offspring to tell you about, I do have six cats.
-(The preferred term is Insane Cat Gentleman.)
-I currently spend my time blogging here at North of Andover, reading, editing, and fending off cats who like my desk better than my twin’s.
+My list of non-writing-related jobs from the past includes librarian, art model, high school teacher, science lab gofer… Although I have no spouse or offspring to tell you about, I do have many cats.
+(The preferred term is Insane Cat Gentleman, in case you’re wondering, or just Crazy Cat Guy if you’re being informal.)
+I spend my time blogging here at North of Andover, reading a lot of science fiction and fantasy, editing, and fending off multiple cats who like my desk better than my twin’s.

 I’m a writer, archaeologist, anthropologist, and geologist.
 I currently live in New Mexico, where all the cool kids hang out, with too many cats.
 (Is there such a thing?)